ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

 ### 6. Model training

-* Train model with the following parameters
+* Train model with the following parameters (Ren et al., 2017)
   * `logtostderr`: provide logs during training
   * `pipeline_config_path`: the path to the configuration file
   * `train_dir`: output directory for the model